smulloy21/sleep_in/README.md

 #Sleep_In?

-#####Gives the day of the week of a given date, and whether or not you can sleep in, 8/4/2015
+#####Gives the day of the week of a given date, and tells whether or not you can sleep in, 8/4/2015

 ####By Chris Underwood and Shannon Mulloy

 ##Description

-Creates a method that takes in a date (as a string, ex "8/4/2015") and returns the day of the week and whether you can sleep in (if it's the weekend).
+Creates a method that takes in a date (as a string, ex "8/4/2015") and returns the day of the week and whether you can sleep in (i.e. whether it's the weekend).

 ##Setup